-The purpose of the Proposed Project is to improve the Runway 10-28 RSA to meet standards and safety requirements in accordance with FAA Order 5200.8, Runway Safety Area Program.
+The purpose of the Proposed Project is to improve the Runway 10-28 RSA to meet standards and safety requirements to the extent practicable in accordance with FAA Order 5200.8, Runway Safety Area Program.
 The project is needed as AGC does not currently offer a runway with a standard RSA for runways serving the types of aircraft that typically access the airport.
-If no improvements are made to AGC RSAs, the current situation means that non-compliance with FAA safety standards and increased risks to aircraft using the airport would persist.
+If no RSA improvements are made, then the airport will continue to be in non-compliance with FAA safety standards and the increased risk to aircraft using the airport would persist.